 The staff are super friendly, and the restaurant is another highlight, providing excellent food throughout the day.
 We did leave the accommodation for food on several occasion, but there were plenty of times we had no need to, and gave in to the delicious food on offer at the on-site restaurant.
 They do a special Sri Lankan dish each night to mix things up too, so it’s not always the same thing.
 You don’t need to stay at the accommodation to visit the restaurant.
 It is worth checking out for some delicious, cheap eats even if you don’t choose to stay here.

-What to do in Arugam Bay?
+What to Do in Arugam Bay

 Activities: GetYourGuide is full of activities – attractions, tours – it is super handy even if you don’t want to book on here but for some extra inspiration of things to do in Arugam Bay and beyond.